maxxfuu/DSI-Library/README.md

-# Containiner Library
+# Data Structure Implementation

 Project for pedagogy purposes~

-- A reimplementation of the standard library to practice and learn about the language and its features.
+- Reimplementation, including, but not limited to common data structures and C++ STL.
+Learn about the language and its features.
-- The main objective, get comfortable with move semantics, rvlaue, and lvalue reference.
+- One of the main goals is to get comfortable with move semantics, rvlaue, and lvalue reference.
-- Anything C++ 11 to C++ 20
+- C++ Related Syntax and Semantics until C++ 17